Kittensx/Square_Images/README.md

 ---

+## Test Pictures
+I've added test pictures in the .data/processed folder with sample images that have been used when the program ran.
+In the img_1280 folder I showed a few different colors.
+I just typed randomly for the green and the purple colors (random hex).
+Ensure that if you do use hex, you enclose them in single quotation marks, otherwise the "#" sign will make what you type after it as a comment. "#05bc13f" example.
+For color names that are two words or more - use a hex.
+This version does not currently support colors longer than one word.
+Sorry :*(.

+I've also included a test image that shows the program when it runs.
+Even when creating multiple sizes it still runs very fast.

 ## 🧑‍💻 License
 MIT-style license for personal or internal use.
 Use at your own risk.
 If it eats your cat pictures, we're not liable.